udem-dlteam/pnut/artifact.md

 Pnut is also available freely on GitHub <https://github.com/udem-dlteam/pnut>
 and the website can be accessed at <https://pnut.sh>.
-The website allows users to use Pnut to compile C code to shell scripts with a nice interface.
+The website allows users to use pnut to compile C code to shell scripts with a nice interface.
 It is not the focus of this artifact and is only provided as a means to present pnut.

 ## Docker image